 When measuring up your bike for a dropper post there are a few key things that need to be taken into consideration.
 First off is to determine which diameter post your frame requires – most modern frames are likely to be either 30.9mm or 31.6mm, while older frames, especially those manufactured from steel could be 27.2mm.
 To ensure you're getting the correct one simply check your old seatpost to see if the sizing is stamped on the shaft.
 Alternatively, measure the internal width of your seat tube with a set of vernier calipers.

-When selecting the amount of travel you want to try work out what the largest amount of drop both the frame and yourself would accept.
-A good starting point would be to measure your current saddle height, find out the insertion depth of your frames seat tube and check out the stack stats published in our guide.
+When selecting the amount of travel, you want to try to work out what the largest amount of drop both the frame and yourself would accept.
+A good starting point would be to measure your current saddle height, find out the insertion depth of your frame's seat tube and check out the stack stats published in our guide.

 How much dropper post travel is best?

 When RockShox launched the Reverb, 125mm was considered a lot of dropper post stroke.
 These days, that number is classified as a short-travel option.
-With the best dropper posts ranging from short 80mm and upwards of 200mm and beyond, there are options that can now get you into a lower and more stable position than ever before.
+With the best dropper posts ranging from short 80mm and upwards of 200mm and beyond, some options can now get you into a lower and more stable position than ever before.

 Can I put a dropper post on any bike?